Partners (1982 film): Reception

 Rex Reed, writing for the New York Post, panned the film, saying, "Hollywood's latest crime against humanity in general and homosexuals in particular is a dumb creepshow called Partners – stupid, tasteless and homophobic, this sleazy, superficial film implies that gay cops can't be trusted to work with straight cops because they might fall in love with them."
 Gene Siskel was also offended and later called it one of the worst films of 1982.
-O'Neal was nominated for a Golden Raspberry Award as Worst Actor of the Decade.
+In 1989 O'Neal was nominated for a Golden Raspberry Award as Worst Actor of the Decade for his performances in this film, Fever Pitch, So Fine and Tough Guys Don't Dance at the 10th Golden Raspberry Awards.

 In his book The Celluloid Closet published in 1985, film historian and LGBT activist Vito Russo wrote that "this comedy of a straight cop and a gay cop infiltrating the gay community in order to catch a killer was insensitive to the point of slander".
-He criticized the stereotypes presented in the movie, stating that "John Hurt is a terrified closet case who can't even hold a gun without dropping it or raise his voice above a timid whisper," and he also questioned the casting choices, referring to Ryan O'Neil as a "world-class homophobe".
+He criticized the stereotypes presented in the movie, stating that "John Hurt is a terrified closet case who can't even hold a gun without dropping it or raise his voice above a timid whisper", and he also questioned the casting choices, referring to Ryan O'Neil as a "world-class homophobe".
 When asked if the film drew any complaints from gay men during filming, John Hurt said, "They didn't like it that I was wearing a lilac-colored track suit in it.
 They say homosexuals do not necessarily do that.
 And the person who's saying this is sitting there in a pink track suit, It's a crazy world we live in."

 The film was a financial failure.
 Head of Paramount Barry Diller later said "Partners was the essence of a badly made movie, partly because it was rushed against a date."

-An article in the Vulture noted the film's comparison in story terms to Cruising, observing "Where Cruising has been rediscovered and embraced, Partners remains defiantly and appropriately unloved, a movie that was dismissed as a tacky and offensive exploitation of retrograde stereotypes at the time of its release and whose reputation hasn’t exactly improved in the ensuing decades."
+An Vulture article noted the film's comparison in story terms to Cruising, observing "Where Cruising has been rediscovered and embraced, Partners remains defiantly and appropriately unloved, a movie that was dismissed as a tacky and offensive exploitation of retrograde stereotypes at the time of its release and whose reputation hasn’t exactly improved in the ensuing decades."

 Soundtrack

-Partners: Music from the Motion Picture Composed and Conducted by Georges Delerue is a 1.000 Units Limited Edition soundtrack album from the film of the same name, released on March 20, 2014, by Spanish label Quartet Records.
-The album, released on CD, contains 21 tracks composed and conducted by Georges Delerue, plus 3 bonus tracks.
+Partners: Music from the Motion Picture Composed and Conducted by Georges Delerue is the soundtrack album from the film, released on March 20, 2014 by Spanish label Quartet Records.
+The album, released on limited edition CD units, contains 21 tracks composed and conducted by Georges Delerue, plus 3 bonus tracks.

 Critic James Southall describes the soundtrack as "typical of [Delerue's] work on American movies at the time – light, airy, wonderfully tuneful and very enjoyable", and concluded that it was "never unappealing."